 Melia Watras, viola

-Watras serves as Associate Professor of Viola and chair of Strings at the University of Washington, where she was awarded the Donald E. Petersen Endowed Fellowship and the Royalty Research Fund.
+Watras studied with Atar Arad at Indiana University and served as a teaching assistant to the Juilliard String Quartet while at the Juilliard School.
+She is currently Associate Professor of Viola and chair of Strings at the University of Washington School of Music, where she was awarded the Donald E. Petersen Endowed Fellowship and the Royalty Research Fund.
 Watras has given viola and chamber music classes throughout the United States and abroad, at schools such as Indiana University, Cleveland Institute of Music, Strasbourg Conservatoire (France), and Chosun University (South Korea).
 She has twice returned to her alma mater, Indiana, to teach as a guest professor.